rp42dev/MS-4-Django-Full-Stack-Project/README.md

 # ***Credits***
 ## **Code**

-At the beginning of this project I was referring back to code institute walkthrough Project Bautique Ado videos series for general and technical code instructions.
+I was referring back to code institute walkthrough Project Bautique Ado videos series for general and technical code instructions.
 As well ass some of the code syntax help and code tips sourced from following sources.

 -  [stackoverflow.com](https://stackoverflow.com/): Useful website for code tips.